mg747/gfit-and-wellness/README.md

         1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about its service.
         2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content and information.
         3. As a First Time Visitor, I want to look for testimonials to understand what other users think of the site and the service it renders.
-        4. As a First Time Visitor, I want to sign up to the site Newsletter so that I am emailed new updates.
+        4. As a First Time Visitor, I want to sign up to the site to enable me full access to it's service and also to recieve email newsletter and latest updates.

     -   #### Returning Visitor Goals

         1. As a Returning Visitor, I want to see information about the most new/recent workout plan and healthy food recipes.
         2. As a Returning Visitor, I want to find the best way to get in contact with the site owner with any questions I may have.
+        3. As a Frequent User, I want to be able to login to the site to create or add my own recipe.

     -   #### Frequent User Goals
-        1. As a Frequent User, I want to browse the site to see if there are any news and/or updates.
+        1. As a Frequent User, I want to browse the site to see if there are any changes, news and/or updates.
-        2. As a Frequent User, I want to see information about exercise and healthy food rcipes.
+        2. As a Frequent User, I want to see information about the most new/recent workout plan and healthy diet recipes.
-        3. As a Frequent User, I want to sign up to the site newsletter so that I am emailed new updates.

 -   ### Design
     -   #### Colour Scheme